1jour1vin

 Wine noted (guide 2023) 2* Favorite (Remarkable wine)

-The 2019 Pavie Macquin, with nearly a quarter of its blend made up of Cabernet, displays great character centered on perfectly ripe, intense fruit, set against a backdrop of smoky oak and subtle peppery notes.
+The 2019 Pavie Macquin, with nearly a quarter of Cabernet in its blend, displays great character centered on perfectly ripe, intense fruit against a backdrop of smoky oak and subtle peppery notes.
 On the palate, it combines power and freshness with robust yet harmonious tannins, then unfolds into a sumptuous, fruit-forward finish.
 A grand cru with beautiful confidence, built for long-term aging.
 2026–2040

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France